 How it works...

 In step 1, you use the Get-Module cmdlet to get details of the ServerManager module.
-However, since this module is not supported natively, Get-Module returns no output when you invoke it within a PowerShell 7 session.
+However, since this module is not supported natively, Get-Module returns no output when you invoke it within a PowerShell 7 session even though you use the -ListAvailable switch

 In step 2, you use the -SkipEditionCheck switch to instruct Import-Module to try to load the ServerManager module into the PowerShell 7 session, which looks like this: